GORS logo

 Life in GORS

-While we're all directly employed by one department or another, GORS provides a strong professional network across government.
-I've presented work at local seminars and national conferences.
-The number of operational researchers in government is growing as our value is recognised, and GORS provides the opportunity to talk to other operational researchers in other departments, who have often tackled similar problems, or have interesting ideas to share.
-Many people play an active role supporting GORS: in my case I help plan and organise events, whether technical training, local seminar, or informal workshops; and previously I've helped induct people into GORS as well as inputting into the design of a development programme.
+GORS provides a strong professional network across the Civil Service, and while we're all technically employed by one Department or another there is a strong feeling of community and free movement around Departments (location permitting).
+The number of operational researchers in government is growing as our value is recognised, and GORS facilitates communication with other operational researchers in other Departments who have often tackled similar problems, or have interesting ideas to share; I've had the opportunity to present work at both local seminars and national conferences.
+Many people play an active role supporting GORS: in my case I have helped plan and organise events - technical training, local seminars, and informal workshops - and also undertaken various roles within the OR community in my Department.